About Us

 Amy Harhoff

-Amy Harhoff is Chief Executive and leads the organisation as it sets out an ambitious vision for the future of the region.
-Working alongside Mayor Claire Ward, Amy is driving forward EMCCA’s ambitious agenda, focused on improving transport, housing, skills, employment, and climate resilience.
+Amy Harhoff is Chief Executive and leads the organisation on it's ambitious plans for the future of the region.
+Working alongside Mayor Claire Ward, Amy is driving forward EMCCA’s agenda, focused on improving transport, housing, skills, employment, and climate resilience.
 Her leadership is rooted in collaboration and delivery, bringing together local authorities, businesses, and communities to unlock the region’s full potential.
 With a clear vision for inclusive growth, Amy is harnessing the East Midlands’ strengths, from world-class universities and global industries to a thriving visitor economy and rich cultural heritage.
 Under her leadership, EMCCA is building a more connected, skilled, and sustainable region - one with a strong identity and shared purpose.
 Her appointment also marks EMCCA as the only Mayoral Combined Authority led by both a female Mayor and Chief Executive - a powerful statement of inclusive and forward-looking leadership for the East Midlands.
 Amy’s vision is rooted in collaboration and delivery, bringing together local authorities, business, and anchor institutions to create a step change for the East Midlands.
 Through her leadership, EMCCA is building momentum and turning ambition into action for the benefit of the entire region.

 damien